TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

   * X-axis: library strategy
   * Y-axis: number of samples
 * **Number of reads**.
 The number of reads before and after trimming was applied for each sample.
-  * X-axis: number of read after trimming
+  * X-axis: number of reads after trimming
   * Y-axis: number of reads before trimming
 * **Coverage**.
 The relation between horizontal and vertical coverage for each sample.
   * X-axis: mean depth of coverage per sample (ie: vertical coverage)